 How has this journey of your practice affected your relationship to technology—if it has at all?

 I mean, you’ve asked the question that I’m asking.
-And the question is: How is my life, and my blotter memory, and identity, and legacy—and not just mine, but institutions and thinking about future routine scientific research—how is all of this being framed by technology?
+And the question is: How is my life, and my memory, and identity, and legacy—and not just mine, but institutions and thinking about future-reaching scientific research—how is all of this being framed by technology?
 And, also: How can we zoom out to think critically about how our daily interactions with ubiquitous technology slowly builds into the longer legacy of humanity?